psychoinformatics-de/knowledge-base/kbi/0013/index.rst

     $ git -C worksrc annex filter-branch --exclude-repo-config-for=here --include-all-key-information --include-all-repo-config file1.txt
     1932768784ce2f6e3be74bd1993d8b4750680db5

+The output of this command is the hash of a newly created git commit object that contains the requested information in an exportable form.

 Enrich the ``target1`` dataset (poor-man's implementation of what ``copy-file`` would do)::